Shaaali/identity-apps/docs/guides/conditional-auth/predefined-templates/user-age-based-template.md

 logging in to the application.
 The user will be redirected to an error page if the date of birth is not present or user is below configured value.

-::: tip Before you begin
+## Prerequisites
-1. Your application should be registered in Asgardeo.
+1. You should have registered an application.
+If you don't have an application registered, <a href ="/guides/applications/web-app/register-app">register an application</a> in Asgardeo.
-   Refer the [Manage applications](../../applications/README.md) section to register your application in Asgardeo if not done already.
 2. Configure conditional authentication and deploy the **User-Age-Based Authentication Template** for the application.
-   Refer the <a href="../../configure-conditional-auth/">Configure conditional authentication for an application</a> guide on configuring conditional authentication with the template.
+   Refer the <a href="/guides/conditional-auth/configure-conditional-auth/">Configure conditional authentication for an application</a> guide on configuring conditional authentication with the template.
 3. Birth Date of the user trying to login needs to be updated using Asgardeo Myaccount.
 :::